 (DfE New Curriculum document 2013)

-The study and mastery of English is an essential means by which to empower pupils to interpret the world around them; appropriate skills and knowledge in English are key to thinking and learning.
 Through our curriculum at Connaught, children are enabled to express themselves creatively and imaginatively whether they are immersed in reading, composing written texts or engaging in oral debates and presentations.

 Reading at Home:

 Children choose library books or their own texts to take home and read; they are encouraged to record their own thoughts and opinions about the books in their homework diary.

 These lists are intended to be a guide to books suitable for children in Key Stage 2.
 Covering a range of genres, the lists are drawn from a number of sources including teachers own recommendations; suggestions by respected authors; reading lists suggested by other schools and the National Literacy Trust’s website.

 Some of the texts are more difficult to read than others and care should be taken when choosing those which your child might enjoy.
 Try the ‘Five Finger Test’ – open the book at random and ask your child to read aloud, holding out a finger for each word they do not know or cannot pronounce.
 Just one finger and the book is probably too easy; two or three fingers is an appropriate level; four might be too challenging and perhaps a book to read with an adult; five fingers suggests this is a book to leave until they are a little older.